p3rc1us/stock_test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever kerbs is doing, but because he's so busy, please be patient with him and madame jean.

 Things you may want to cover: